Table of Contents:

 Remember that just because your brand primarily sells in one country doesn’t mean that counterfeiters in another country won’t copy you for profits.
 With the power of the internet and the need to avoid any litigation, counterfeiters are also getting smarter by the day.

-You can start by registering for trademarks in countries where the majority of your counterfeit products originate.
+You can start protecting your business name by registering for trademarks in countries where the majority of your counterfeit products originate.

 You can also use agreements like the Madrid Protocol to register trademarks in multiple regions together.
-The Madrid Protocol is an international system that helps you obtain trademark protection in a number of countries that support the protocol, all with a single application.
+The Madrid Protocol is an international system that helps you obtain trademark protection for your company and brand in a number of countries that support the protocol, all with a single application.
 Currently, there are over 117 countries listed under the Madrid Protocol.

 There is nothing more disheartening than seeing cybersquatters and fake websites of your brand rank higher in search results than your original brand website.